Efforts are underway to preserve the traditional structure of Hormuz, an island in the south of Iran with edible and colourful soil.

 In other words, we had everything associated with locals’ identity revived, and we breathed fresh life into the island’s beauty.
 During the war [with Iraq in the 1980s], the Islamic Revolution Guards Corps (IRGC) had built fortifications with cement blocks, which were used as shelters.
 Everybody proposed the structures be demolished, but we didn’t destroy them.
 Rather, we changed their function and turned them into the first “book café.”

 We have announced that we welcome anybody who would like to help explore Hormuz Island.
 A whole lot of young people from across Iran have announced their readiness.
-Hormuz Island openly embraces everyone, but I’m worried about one point.
-I announced that travelers who visit the island as tourists are most welcome, but they are kindly requested to wear Iranian-style clothes, not Western ones.
+Hormuz Island openly embraces everyone, but one poit worries me.
+I announced that travelers who visit the island as tourists are most welcome; however we kindly requested them to wear Iranian-style clothes, not Western ones.
 For example, some girls who visit the island have dyed their hair red and blue, have torn trousers on and wear rings on their noses, which is not Iranian.
 If you are coming to Hormuz, respect its traditions and customs and do not Westernize the island’s culture.
 Instead of imitating Westerners, wear the Bandari clothes (an outfit that locals wear in southern Iran).
 I wish girls visiting the island would, one day, come here wearing Bandari clothes.

 How much are local women’s clothes?